oronbz/homebridge-omxplayer/README.md

 **Volume Control** Light Bulb - to control the volume of the track, when set to false 100% volume will be used.

+**Format** in config - for choosing the quality of the downloaded file.
+USE WITH CAUTION - See Formats table below.

 **Path** in config - to choose which folder to download the files. when not set, the default persist folder will be chosen.

 ## Example config.json: